Snowy journey in New Hampshire

 What to do and see in New Hampshire?

 Most people will know New Hampshire for the all year round very popular Mount Washington.
 New Hampshire is also home to plenty of activities as diverse as visiting ice castles, shopping at the outlets & going up a snowy mountain.
-The Kancagamus Scenic Highway is also highly recommended and worth the detour!
+The Kancamagus Scenic Highway is also highly recommended and worth the detour!

-Mount Washington Snowcoach
+Hop aboard the Mount Washington Snowcoach

 From Mount Washington Auto Road website: Powered by a 4-track, all-wheel-powered drive-train, the 12-passenger (we typically seat only 7-9 persons) Mt.
 Washington SnowCoach transports guests (weather permitting) up to treeline on Mt.
 Washington (at approximately 4,200 feet) into a sub-arctic world for a truly unforgettable adventure.

-Ice Castles in Lincoln, New Hampshire
+Experience Ice Castles in North Woodstock, New Hampshire

-General Store in Lincoln, New Hampshire
+Visit an authentic General Store in Lincoln, New Hampshire